 I created a PDF edition to mimic the font that resembles her script, what I could call my enhanced version.
 To distinguish it from the plain text version I retained, to a faithful degree, the same words per page that she had written.
 It may seem like a hokey result, but it gives everyone the chance to see it as she saw it herself, at least in her mind’s eye: elegant script on white paper.
-This PDF file can be obtained by contacting me.
+This PDF file can be obtained through the link below.

 I painstakingly retained the original errors.
 Look, for instance, at March 30, then at April 2.
 At the top of the page on April 2 she wrote ‘home’ and crossed it out.
 At the top of the page on March 30 she wrote it again and didn’t cross it out.
 When she wrote it at the top of April 2, she was merely putting down the last word of her entry for March 29 but had obviously turned two leaves in the book when she intended to turn one.